Leesburg, Virginia: Public services

 The Leesburg Volunteer Fire Company provides fire protection services.
 The Loudoun County Volunteer Rescue Squad provides rescue and emergency medical services.
 Both the fire company and rescue squad are volunteer organizations supplemented with partial staffing from the Loudoun County Department of Fire, Rescue and Emergency Management.
 The fire company can trace its roots back to 1803; the rescue squad was formed in 1952.

 Leesburg is served by a town police department.
 The Leesburg Police Department (LPD) has an authorized strength of 90 sworn officers and provides 24/7 patrol service to the town, as well as handling criminal investigations, traffic control, and special operations within the town.
 The department is completely separate from the Loudoun County Sheriff's Office, which is Loudoun County's primary law enforcement agency and provides security for the courthouse in Leesburg.
 The LPD was formed in 1758.

 Media

-The Loudoun Times-Mirror is a Leesburg-based weekly newspaper serving Loudoun County.
-There are no longer any local radio stations after the former WAGE (now WTSD) was shut down in 2007.
+The Loudoun Times-Mirror is a Leesburg-based weekly newspaper serving Loudoun County, and the local radio station is WNDC.
 Leesburg is assigned to the Washington, D.C. media market, and is covered by its major television and radio stations; broadcasters from Baltimore, Frederick, and Winchester are also readily available.